nestauk/innovation_sweet_spots/README.md

 - Meet the data science cookiecutter [requirements](http://nestauk.github.io/ds-cookiecutter), in brief:
   - Install: `git-crypt`
   - Have a Nesta AWS account configured with `awscli`
+- Clone this repo (for now, install from this specific branch: `git clone -b 29_public_discourse https://github.com/nestauk/innovation_sweet_spots/`)
-- Run `make install` to configure the development environment:
+- Run `make install` which will automatically configure the development environment, i.e.
   - Setup the conda environment
   - Configure pre-commit
   - Configure metaflow to use AWS
 - Run `conda config --add channels conda-forge`

+Note that there might be some pip's dependency resolver errors due to the `data_getters` package during installation.
+These shouldn't cause any issues, and will be resolved in the near future with phasing out the dependency on `data_getters`.

 ### Data access